What made you think about fostering a child?

 Alice and Brian fostered me at eight years old and from the moment I met them they treated me like their own son.
 I was constantly made to feel loved and given a place to grow, learn, have fun, make mistakes, make memories and laugh.
 I will never be able to thank them enough for everything they have done for me.
 If anyone wanting to become a foster carer can be half as selfless and driven in changing lives as Alice and Brian then they will do a fantastic job.

-Urgent need for permanent foster carers
+We need more foster carers

 Could you foster a child on a permanent basis and offer them a safe and loving home?